The Proximal Robbins-Monro Method: Theory of the stochastic proximal point algorithm

-Asymptotic distributions are well-studied in classic stochastic approximation.
-In this section, we leverage this theory to show that iterates from implicit stochastic approximation are asymptotically normal.
-The following theorem establishes this result using Theorem 1 of \citet{fabian1968asymptotic}; see also \cite[Chapter II.8]{ljung1992stochastic}.
+Asymptotic distributions are well studied in classical stochastic approximation.
+Starting from~\citet{fabian1968asymptotic} there has been extensive work in identifying asymptotic distribution laws in stochastic approximation.
+In this section, we leverage this theory to show when iterates from stochastic proximal point procedures can also be asymptotically normal.
+The following theorem establishes this result using Theorem 1 of~\citet{fabian1968asymptotic}; see also \cite[Chapter II.8]{ljung1992stochastic}. \TheoremNormality